wesdotphotography.com

 >After you create your copyright symbol type in the rest of your copyright information.

 Step 3.
-Use the Rectangle Tool from the tool bar and select the area around the text.
+Use the Rectangle Tool from the tool bar to select the area around the text.

 >Then use Image>Crop